yeatmanlab/roar-docs/docs/firebase-app-check/README.md

 npm run dev
 ```

-Open the developer console and you will see a message which includes a new debug token.
+Open the developer console, and you will see a message which includes a new debug token.

 ![Debug Token](../assets/app-check/app-check-debug-token-console.png)